Kim Jong Un heads to Beijing in famous armored train used by generations of North Korean leaders

 By Jessie Yeung, Gawon Bae, Yoonjung Seo, CNN

-(CNN) — As a select group of world leaders prepares to roll into Beijing for a massive military parade on Wednesday, one is traveling in his signature armored green train: North Korean leader Kim Jong Un.
+(CNN) — As a select group of world leaders are rolling into Beijing for a massive military parade on Wednesday, one made his way there in his signature armored green train: North Korean leader Kim Jong Un.

 Kim’s father and predecessor, Kim Jong Il, was reportedly averse to flying and relied heavily on the train, according to Reuters.